Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-techdoc/index.md

 To initialize the cache, we allocate memory for the array, set references to the head and tail of the doubly linked list, and initialize a counter to keep track of the number of elements in the cache, initially set to 0.

 To facilitate the put and get operations, we need two auxiliary functions to manage the doubly linked list.
-Each time an element is added or accessed; it will be `pushedToHead`.
+Each time an element is added or accessed; it will be `pushToHead`.
 There are four cases to consider:

 ```javascript
 function pushToHead(node) {